FilippoBotti/MambaST/readme.md

 <p align="center">
 <img src="https://github.com/FilippoBotti/MambaST/blob/main/Figure/Mamba-Arch.png" width="100%" height="100%">
 </p>
-*a*) Mamba-ST full architecture.
-It takes as input a content and a style image and generates the content image stylized as the style image. *b*) Mamba encoder with an additional skip connection (rightmost). *c*) Our Mamba-ST Decoder, which takes both style and content as input.
-In particular, style embeddings are shuffled before passing to ST-VSSM in order to loose spatial information, maintaining only higher level information. *d*) The inner architecture of the Base VSSM. *e*) The inner architecture of the Base 2D-SSM. *f*) Our ST-VSSM.
-Notably, DWConv is shared among content and style embedding. *g*) Our modified ST 2D-SSM, where the matrices $A$,$B$ and $\Delta$ are computed from the style, the input of the selective scan are the style embedding and the matrix $C$ is calculated using the content.
+a) Mamba-ST full architecture.
+It takes as input a content and a style image and generates the content image stylized as the style image. b) Mamba encoder with an additional skip connection (rightmost). c) Our Mamba-ST Decoder, which takes both style and content as input.
+In particular, style embeddings are shuffled before passing to ST-VSSM in order to loose spatial information, maintaining only higher level information. d) The inner architecture of the Base VSSM. e) The inner architecture of the Base 2D-SSM. f) Our ST-VSSM.
+Notably, DWConv is shared among content and style embedding. g) Our modified ST 2D-SSM, where the matrices A, B and Delta are computed from the style, the input of the selective scan are the style embedding and the matrix C is calculated using the content.

 ## Experiment
 ### Requirements